vote/state-registration-apis/CO/README.md

 people who have registered using your registration link.
 This CSV includes full voter file data: names, years of birth, etc.

+You can learn more about the system from [this brochure](https://www.sos.state.co.us/pubs/elections/VoterRegDrive/files/OnlineVRDBrochure.pdf)

 ## Process

 1. Go to [https://www.sos.state.co.us/pubs/elections/VoterRegDrive/VRDhome.html](https://www.sos.state.co.us/pubs/elections/VoterRegDrive/VRDhome.html) and register as a Voter Registration Drive.
 You'll need to make an account, take the online training class, and pass an online test.